We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 AutoNDA by SimpleDocs

 Behavior Guidance.
 Children are expected to be considerate of others and maintain materials properly.
-Each child is treated with respect and is assisted in expressing their feelings. • Corporal punishment is prohibited within the CDC/SAC and on the premises.
-Parents must abide by this guidance at the Program as well. • Our initial effort is to redirect the child from the inappropriate behavior to other activities. • If we need parental assistance, we may contact you to pick up your child for the remainder of the day.
-If this occurs, there is a 60-minute window from the time you are contacted to pick up your child. • A child may be excluded from the CDC/SAC when behaviors are detrimental to the other children or CDC/SAC team members and unable to be resolved. • Biting, fighting, hitting, and abusive language will not be permitted.
+Each child is treated with respect and is assisted in expressing their feelings. • Corporal punishment is prohibited within the CDC or SAC facilities and on the premises.
+Parents must abide by this guidance while at the facility as well. • Our initial effort is to redirect the child from the inappropriate behavior to other activities. • If we need parental assistance, we may contact you to pick up your child for the remainder of the day.
+If this occurs, there is a 60-minute window from the time you are contacted to pick up your child. • A child may be excluded from the CDC or SAC program when behaviors are detrimental to the other children or staff. • Biting, fighting, hitting, and abusive language are unacceptable behaviors and reasons for denying services.

 Related to Behavior Guidance